 You've finally landed that new, high paying job of your dreams.
 You’re about to sign on the dotted line, but are you sure it's going to deliver all it promises?
 We spend more than a third of our lives at work, so when you accept your employment contract, it's important to know exactly what you are signing up for.

 If you have agreed to a bonus when taking the job, make sure this is properly documented in the contract.
 Check the wording of the clause in the contract to make sure it is binding, and forms part of your contract.
-If the clause uses wording such as ‘at the ultimate discretion of’ your employer, this is good indication the clause does not form part of your contract and you may need to raise this with your new employer.
+It is important that the contract matches what you were promised.
+For example, if you took the role on the promise of a guaranteed bonus after a certain period of time, or hitting a particular metric, the contract should be clear about this.
+Wording such as 'at the ultimate discretion of' your employer is not a guarantee, and so should be raised this with your new employer.

-If you are covered by a modern award but receive a salary under an employment contract, many employees wrongly believe the modern award no longer applies.
+If you are covered by a modern award or enterprise agreement but receive a salary under an employment contract, many employees wrongly believe the modern award no longer applies.

-Don’t be fooled; if you receive a salary or believe you are entitled to other conditions in the award, you should check over the award to see if this is the case.
-An employer cannot undercut your award protections by placing you on a salary.
+Don’t be fooled; if you receive a salary or believe you are entitled to other conditions in the award or enterprise agreement, you should check over the award or enterprise agreement to see if this is the case.
+An employer cannot undercut your award or enterprise agreement protections by placing you on a salary.

-Check carefully for any clause in your contract that gives your employer the sole ability to change terms or conditions of your contract, such as your duties, pay, seniority, or location of work.
+Check carefully for any clause in your contract that gives your employer the sole ability to change terms and conditions of your employment contract, such as your duties, pay, seniority, or location of work.
+One area commonly overlooked is the “mobility clause” which affects how far it may be reasonable for you to be relocated in the event of changes in the business in future.

-As a general rule, an employer cannot change the terms and conditions of your contract without your consent.
-If you have consented to changes, this precludes you from later arguing that you were unfairly demoted.
+As a general rule, an employer cannot change the terms and conditions of your employment contract without your consent.
+If you have consented to changes, this may preclude you from later arguing that you were unfairly demoted.

 You should always check what period of notice you need to give if you resign, and how much notice your employer needs to give you if you are dismissed.